-Editor’s note: The overhead of public/private key need to be understand over radio interface and as well the impact on non-human IOT devices (e.g. low power IOT devices).

 5.2.4.14.2 Solution details

 5.2.4.14.2.1 A Framework for Non-AKA Authentication

 To enable non-AKA authentication with ID-based credentials, a framework should be defined.
 A potential authentication framework is shown in Figure 5.4.2.14.2-1.
 In this framework, the authentication involves UE, AUSF, Revocation Server Fuction (RSF) and ARPF.